 Westmoreland Park Wetlands Enhancement Project

-If you're interested in participating in the wetland enhancement work parties and/or being a Citizen Scientist, email firstname.lastname@example.org to be added to the mailing list for volunteer
+Work parties are held on Saturdays from 9:00 a.m. – noon.
+If you are interested in participating in the wetland enhancement work parties and/or being a Citizen Scientist, email firstname.lastname@example.org to be added to the mailing list for volunteer